Women & Gender Studies

 Minor in Women and Gender Studies

-A minor in Women and Gender Studies requires completion of WGS 2010 and a minimum of 12 additional credit hours of course work (including 6 upper division hours) in approved courses.
+This minor requires completion of WGS 2010 and a minimum of 12 additional credit hours of course work: 6 credit hours from the core courses and the remaining 6 credit hours from either core courses or electives.
+6 of the 12 credit hours must come from upper division courses.

 To add the minor or discuss substituting classes, please contact the minor advisor, Dr. Helen Hunt at firstname.lastname@example.org.